Preparing to install on a Unicode database

 LANGenvironment variable for the locale you want to use:

-- Ensure that you have installed the UTF-8 locales in which you plan to run BMC Remedy AR System programs.
+- Make sure that you have installed the UTF-8 locales in which you plan to run AR System programs.

 - To set the locale of the installation, the server installation script uses the locale of the shell from where it is run.

-- During installation, the BMC Remedy AR System installer sets up the arsystem script with the correct values for the
+- During installation, the arsystem script is set up with the correct values for the

 LANGvariable.
-The arsystem script launches armonitor, which launches the programs mentioned in the armonitor.conf file; each of these programs inherits the environment variables established in the arsystem script.
+The arsystem script launches armonitor, which launches the programs mentioned in the armonitor.conf file; each of these programs inherit the environment variables established in the arsystem script.

 - Go to Start > My Computer/Computer.

-- Right-click anywhere on the My Computer window, and click Properties > Advanced system settings > Environment variables.
+- Right-click anywhere on the My Computer window and select Properties > Advanced system settings > Environment variables.

 - Under System variables, click New and enter the values for the following variables: